 A well written recommendation letter provides admissions committees with information that isn't found elsewhere in the application.
 A recommendation letter is a detailed discussion, from a faculty member, of the personal qualities, accomplishments, and experiences that make you unique and perfect for the programs to which you've applied.
 A helpful letter of recommendation provides insights that cannot be gleaned by simply reviewing an applicant's transcript or standardized test scores.
+Moreover a recommendation can validate a candidate's admissions essay.

 Who To Ask?